glebbrain/TimerTracker/README.md

 # TimerTracker
-TimerTracker - looking at the timer, you discipline yourself
+TimerTracker - when you look at the countdown - you make yourself disciplined

 # Capability
 1. Countdown timer